Shopping Changed Dramatically. Retail Design Is One Step Ahead.

 Shifting consumer habits are the lifeblood of the new experience.
-Owners and architects are the first to act.
+Here’s how owners and architects are getting out in front.

 The pandemic has reshuffled the retail sector’s dynamics forever, urging brands to reimagine physical spaces and meet their clients in new ways, all while pushing architects and designers’ creativity to new levels.
 But with many retailers downsizing and still relying on online shopping, how relevant are brick-and-mortar stores years after the global health crisis locked people inside their homes?